-Due to the remarkable growth in the use of financial derivative instruments, a basic understanding of derivative markets is essential not only to students and specialists in finance, but also to general business practitioners.
-The objective of this course is to provide students with a basic understanding of the pricing and hedging of options, futures and if time permits of swaps and other structured products.
+The objective of this course is to provide students with a solid understanding of the pricing and hedging of options and futures contracts.
+Due to the remarkable growth in the use of financial derivative instruments in risk management and asset management, a clear understanding of derivative markets is essential to all specialists in finance.
 The course is designed around the central concepts of arbitrage, replication and hedging.
 While the economic reasoning behind these concepts will be strongly emphasized, some emphasis will also be placed on the practical aspects of the use of derivatives as well as the markets in which they are traded.
 This course would also prepare students for more advanced courses on derivatives.

 - Introduction to derivatives markets and derivative instruments

 - Basic strategies, insurance, hedging and speculation using options and futures

 - Financial forwards and futures: pricing and hedging

 - Commodity forwards and futures: pricing and cross-hedging